nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 # {{ cookiecutter.project_name }}

 In this project you can implement your Rana process workflow, ready to be deployed in our Nelen & Schuurmans Rana platform.
-Write your process in the `src/process.py` script, add additional files or modules as needed.
+Write your process in the `src/process.py` script and add additional files or modules as needed.
 Processes use the RanaSDK package to interact with the platform, handle inputs and outputs, and manage runtime contexts.
 See the [rana-process-sdk](https://pypi.org/project/rana-process-sdk/) on PyPI for more information.

 ## Run process local test

 On [https://www.ranawaterintelligence.com/](https://www.ranawaterintelligence.com/) processes rely on an online runtime for inputs, outputs of project files, and interaction with external systems.
-The Rana process SDK support a local test runtime to be able to run a process in your own environment.
+The Rana process SDK supports a local test runtime, allowing you to run a process in your own environment.
 This allows files to be read and written from your local filesystem, instead of your project on the Rana platform.
 See the following instructions how to configure this local runtime and run your process.